Lockpickers-United/lpu-belt-explorer/src/resources/scorcardInfoFaqBB.md

 - **Poor visibility into achievements**.
 On the Dan Sheet it is hard to share your videos with others, but on LPUbelts we have built leaderboards and tools to make it easy to share your accomplishments.

+### Q. Can I keep using the Dan Sheet?

+Yes.
+We hope Scorecard will become the official successor to the Dan Sheet but for now both systems are active and can be used for tracking your picks and projects.
+Worth noting: because the Dan Sheet cannot be actively connected to LPUbelts, changes in one place are not reflected in the other.
+It’s best to choose one or the other though of course you can keep both up-to-date.

 ### Q: What if I don’t want to use lpubelts.com anymore, what happens to my data?